2E0PGS/blog/_posts/2019-10-11-youtube-dl-termux.md

 3. Run the command: `pkg install python`
 4. Run the command: `pip install youtube-dl`

-you now have youtube-dl on Android!
+You now have youtube-dl on Android!

 You may want to enable Termux storage access to rest of Android system: `termux-setup-storage`